drewrwilson/StartSOLE-web-app/README.md

 Production: When you commit to `master`, circle-ci automatically runs some tests and deploys to `app.startsole.org`.

 Our process is the following:
- 1. When you want to add a new feature or fix a bug, create a new branch using the name `feature-somethingInCamelCase` or `bug-somethingInCamelCase`
+ 1. When you want to add a new feature or fix a bug, create a new branch using the name `feature-somethingInCamelCase` or `bugfix-somethingInCamelCase`
  1. Do any amount of coding and commits you need on that branch
- 1. When you're ready to merge your changes, merge your branch into `staging`.
-Ideally do a squash merge so you just have one commit going to staging.
-This isn't essenitally but it's nice because it helps us track changes on `master` easier.
+ 1. When you're ready to merge your changes, make a pull request of your branch into `staging`.
+Ask someone on the team to look at it.
  1. Do any user-testing and playing around on app.staging.startsole.org.*
+ 1. Ideally when someone else looks at your code, they give any feedback or if it's ready to go, squash and merge it into staging.
+ 1. Repeat this process for all features.
- 1. When you're ready to deploy to production, start a pull request from `staging` into `master`.
+ 1. When you're ready to deploy to production, create a pull request from `staging` into `master`.
 Have someone review it and then merge it in.
 Circle-ci will automatically run tests and deploy the code.*

+We generally push to production twice a week on Tuesday and Thursday.
+Sometimes more frequently.

  *Note: Sometimes the deploy gets funny and you need to SSH into the server to do an `npm install` or a manual `git pull` in this directory: `/sole/webapp2/startsole2/`.
 You may also need to do a `pm2 restart webapp`.

-There is a `.json` file for the HRSA deploys (`hrsa.json`) and one for the webapp deploys (`webapp.json`).
-These json files are used by pm2 to run instances of the app.

 All of our hosting it on AWS EC2.